 What I’m most excited about [on social media] is some of the possibilities around private groups and private accounts on social media channels. hen we think about the crossover between product and marketing, it really allows us to have a much deeper conversation with certain customers who really do care about our brand, who can then get much more involved in things like product development and testing, and we can use the audience in a much more meaningful way.

 The groups are mostly on Facebook at the moment, although Arnold told Marketing Week Instagram is also “starting to take shape”.
 And while they won’t replace more traditional market research practices, Starbucks hopes this can offer a more natural way of engaging and enable it to go deeper with consumers.
-He continued,

 Because I look after marketing and product, that really is quite an exciting opportunity.
 Like a lot of brands, we use trend analysis but social is a great channel to look at where those trends are starting to gain traction.
 Then through our own audiences it’s about how we create a highly engaged audience.